INVOKE-Trip-Planner/travel-planner-backend/README.md

 5. Create database if not exists in workbench
 6. Migrate tables by running php artisan migrate:refresh
 7. Generate fake data by running php artisan db:seed
-    * This will generate 10 users with username from 'test0000' til 'test0009' and password same as the username.
+    * This will generate 10 users with username from 'test0001' til 'test0010' and password = 'password'.

 ## Misc